The History of the Site

 In September 2005 a new phase of Primary Resources' life started with more time spent working on the site and weekly updates.
 The site had another facelift and a major restructure with resources reorganised so that they were easier to find.
 A new Primary Resources Blog was set up to share site news and links and a brand new UK education news mini-site was created (this was closed in January 2006).

 At the end of October 2005 Primary Resources was joined once again by it's sister site Primary Extra which was now a home for specially created commercial resources.
-In March 2006 the photograph section was added to provide a home for pictures of displays and other useful educational images.
+In March 2006 a photograph section was added to provide a home for pictures of displays and other useful educational images.
+The photograph section is no longer online.

 Resources continues to be a free forum for sharing